hudson-and-thames/arbitragelab/docs/source/copula_approach/mispricing_index_strategy.rst

 (One may also argue that such assumption can be quite situational.
 We won't get into the details here.) fashion, then almost surely the price will reach any given level with enough time.

-This implies that, if the basic copula framework was working on two stocks that has an upward(or downward) drift in the trading period, it may go out of range of the training period, and the conditional probabilities calculated from which will always be extreme values as :math:`0` and :math:`1`, bringing in nonsense trading signals.
+This implies that, if the basic copula framework was working on two stocks that have an upward(or downward) drift in the trading period, it may go out of range of the training period, and the conditional probabilities calculated from which will always be extreme values as :math:`0` and :math:`1`, bringing in nonsense trading signals.
 One possible way to overcome this inconvenience is to keep the training set up to date so it is less likely to